Debate Takeaways: An acrid tone from the opening minute

 Trump has wanted the election to be about anything but the coronavirus pandemic, but he couldn’t outrun reality on the debate stage.

-“It is what it is because you are who you are,” Biden told the president, referring to Trump’s months of downplaying COVID-19 while he said privately he understood how deadly it is.
+“It is what it is because you are who you are,” Biden told the president, echoing Trump’s own words and referring to his months of downplaying COVID-19 while he said privately he understood how deadly it is.

 But Trump didn’t take it quietly.
 He proceeded to blitz Biden with a mix of self-defense and counter-offensives.
-200,000 dead?
+The 200,000 dead?
 Biden’s death toll would have been “millions,” Trump said.
 A rocky economy?
 Biden would’ve been worse.
 Biden wouldn’t have manufactured enough masks or ventilators.

 The kicker: “There will be a vaccine very soon.”